Exquisite meals, fabulous public transit, and outdoor adventure galore make Vancouver a fabulous long-weekend getaway.

 Monday morning, we headed to the waterfront and hopped on the free shuttle bus to Grouse Mountain.
 Although we missed the peak snow season we encountered snow and saw one of the resident bears.
 Between all the public transit options there really is no need to bring your car to Vancouver for the weekend.
 Why pay for it to sit in a parking garage while you have fun?
 My suggestion: take the money and buy a ticket on Kenmore Air.
 You will not regret a car-free weekend where you can enjoy a lively city with a gorgeous natural backdrop.

 Monday afternoon, we boarded our plane and headed back to Seattle.
-As we took off I noticed our pilot snapping a quick photo, which speaks to the brilliance of seaplane travel no matter how many times you do it.
 On board, we had a couple first timers who were wide-eyed and eager throughout the flight.

 Once we landed they remarked to each other it was the “best flight of their lives.”
 If you are a long-time resident, a new transplant or just looking for a different way to travel than battling traffic or long airport security, then Kenmore Air will help you create the seamless trip of your dreams.
 As we caught sight of the Space Needle I was reminded of how lucky Seattleites are to call this beautiful place home.
 Seattle is the perfect hub for adventuring and I cannot wait to discover more destinations just a short seaplane ride away.

 Whether you have 20 minutes to fill between meetings or an hour to stretch your legs before check-in, soak up a bit of Vancouver’s unique slice of paradise.